-All applications for money from Margaret’s Fund must be made through a CARING PROFESSIONAL such as a Social Worker, a Registered Charity Worker or a Doctor or other Health Care worker.
+All applications for money from Margaret’s Fund must be made through a CARING PROFESSIONAL such as Registered Charity workers, Social Care Professionals, Doctors and Hospitals, Social Workers as well as other Health Care Workers.

 For reasons associated with the history of the charity, we tend to favour these conditions in order of importance:

 - Women with TB.

 - Women with chest related or pulmonary illnesses.

 - Women with other illnesses.

 We can only give money when the charity has sufficient funds to cover grant donations, so not everybody who applies to the fund, irrespective of whether their grant application meets all the criteria, actually gets a grant award.
 This is determined by both eligibility and available funds.
 Also, Margaret’s Fund is not a large organisation and does not employ large amounts of staff.
 It often takes a long time for us to reply to a fund request.

 - Convalescent holidays (holidays to recover from illness)

 - Extra nourishment

 - Extra heating